riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

     Moreover, maybe your situation needs to consider some time restrictions or priorities.
 Check out the [Openroute service API specification](https://github.com/VROOM-Project/vroom/blob/master/docs/API.md), which is powerful and includes many parameters to fit your optimization needs.
 To change/add additional query parameters, go over [`Optimization.py`](https://github.com/CitCom-VRAIN/waste-collection-demo/blob/mvs-orionld/services/Optimization.py) and [`Optimizer.js`](https://github.com/CitCom-VRAIN/waste-collection-demo/blob/mvs-orionld/static/modules/Optimizer.js) files.

 ??? tip "Authentication"
       When working with brokers in a production state, authentication is often required.
-The [`ngsild-client`](https://github.com/CitCom-VRAIN/ngsild-client) library included in the example comes with authentication support, with optional service and subservice options.
-See the following code as a guide to include these features in your project:
+The [`ngsild-client`](https://github.com/CitCom-VRAIN/ngsild-client) library included in the example does not come with authentication support.
+However, it is quite straightforward to extend it to meet authentication requirements.
+As an example, see the following code from the [Valencia](https://github.com/CitCom-VRAIN/waste-collection-demo/tree/valencia) TEF site implementation, which implementes [authentication for their NGSIv2 setup](https://github.com/CitCom-VRAIN/ngsild-client/blob/master/Authv2.py).

        ```python
-       from lib.ngsildclient.Auth import Auth
+       from lib.ngsildclient.Auth import Authv2
        from lib.ngsildclient.Client import Client